ojplg/legup/README.md

 Features to work on

-* Add persistence of when/how votes were gathered
-* Add a concept of a report card: collection of bills and desired votes
 * Figure out how to parse bill sponsors and introducers
 * Calculate legislator score
 * Allow configuration for score options